davegallant/rfd-notify/README.md

 This action can be run on a cron and can store the embedded database by commiting the files to git.

+An example of this running can be found at [rfd-notify-action](https://github.com/davegallant/rfd-notify-action).

 It also requires the corresponding [encrypted secrets](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets) setup.

 ```yaml
 # .github/workflows/main.yml